Croftinloan School

 Croftinloan Preparatory School was a co-educational private preparatory school near Pitlochry, Scotland.

 History

-Croftinloan School was established in 1936 by Hugo Brown as a boys prep school.
-Hugo Brown bought the residential and sporting estate of Croftinloan in 1935 from Mr J Paterson Brown, who used Croftinloan House as a shooting lodge.
+Croftinloan School was established in 1936 as a boys' prep school by Hugo Brown, a former pupil at Monkton Combe School and graduate of Christ's College, Cambridge.
+Hugo Brown bought the residential and sporting estate of Croftinloan in 1935 from Mr. J Paterson Brown, who used Croftinloan House as a shooting lodge.
 The estate was originally owned by members of the Atholl-Fergusson family.

-In April 2000, the Governors announced that the school would be closing in June.
+In April 2000, the Governors announced that the school would close in June.

 In 2013, Croftinloan House was demolished to make way for a housing development.